ajsaule/poodle-search/README.md

 # Poodle Search

-#### Try out the demo [here](https://poodle-search-q0w6ixiac.vercel.app/)
+#### Try out the demo [here](https://poodle-search.vercel.app/)

 ![Poodle search demo](public/assets/images/poodle-demo-img.png)

-This was part of a comapny coding challenge that I decided to replicate the popular search engine UI, have a guess which one that was.
+This was part of a comapny coding challenge.
+I decided to replicate the popular search engine UI, have a guess which one that was.

 The serach querys a sometimes *SLOW* API (so the dog might run a few circles before the results load) this API has a limited database of existing demonstration files.